Nelgit007/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A scritp that create an empty file
 A script tha adds executable permision to file owner
 A script that give multiple file permissions
+A script that grants file permission to all